Science Background

 The pupil's response to light, known as the Pupillary Light Reflex (PLR), is an involuntary reflex regulated by the autonomic nervous system.

-Because PLR dynamics are linked to central nervous system function, changes in PLR can correlate with changes in alertness and neurocognitive readiness.
+Because PLR dynamics are directly linked to central nervous system function, changes in PLR can indicate neurological alterations associated with a compromised neurocognitive state.

 What OPTOVERA Scan measures